hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 - Unsigned versions of all integers: `unsigned int`, `uint64_t`, etc.

 /// admonition | Note
-If your code does not conform to the C++ standard, it may not be portable — for example, it might not compile on an ARM machine or might not run as expected.
-Therefore, for variable-length fundamental types, do not assume their length is some specific value.
+If code does not conform to the C++ standard it may not be portable—e.g. it might fail to compile on ARM or behave unexpectedly.
+For variable-length fundamental types, never assume a specific size.
 ///

 Unsigned types are called out separately to emphasize importance.
 Simply remember these principles: